Using access tokens

 Need help authenticating your application?

-This guide is intended to assist developers in using authentication tokens once they have been acquired by going through one of authentication methods:
+This guide is intended to assist developers in using access tokens once they have been acquired by going through one of authorization flows:

 Tokens are used to provide a context in each request for authorization or authentication.
 It is important to understand distinctions between token types: